 Outdoor warning sirens are used to alert residents who may be outdoors when a Tornado Warning is issued by the National Weather Service, a funnel cloud is reported by credible source, or a chemical emergency has occurred and a shelter-in-place order has been issued.

 The sirens are not intended to alert people indoors.
-It is highly recommended that each residence, business, school and church purchase weather alert radios that are automatically activated during severe weather and hazardous materials events.
+It is highly recommended that each residence, business, school and church have a NOAA All-Hazard Radio that will automatically activate during severe weather and hazardous materials events.
 Text and e-mail alerts are also available via the National Weather Service and other major media outlets.

 All of the outdoor warning sirens in Clermont County will be activated when the following conditions exist: